maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 #### Full concrete coin protocol

-Taking inspiration from Section 3.1.1 of [Byzantine Agreement, Made Trivial](https://maidsafe.atlassian.net/wiki/download/attachments/58064907/BYZANTYNE%20AGREEMENT%20MADE%20TRIVIAL.pdf?version=1&modificationDate=1525431902936&cacheVersion=1&api=v2), we follow the following 3 step routine at each round:
+Taking inspiration from Section 3.1.1 of [Byzantine Agreement, Made Trivial](https://maidsafe.atlassian.net/wiki/download/attachments/58064907/BYZANTYNE%20AGREEMENT%20MADE%20TRIVIAL.pdf?version=1&modificationDate=1525431902936&cacheVersion=1&api=v2), we follow this three steps routine at each round:

 - Step 0: The concrete coin is forced to be `true`
 - Step 1: The concrete coin is forced to be `false`